drwahyudi/drwahyudi.github.io/_posts/2020-12-23-My-Nepal-fieldwork-part-1.md

 <img src="/images/nepal/sim.jpg" alt="Alt text"/>

-*To buy a local sim card in Nepal, you have to fill this form and attach a copy your passport*
+*To buy a local sim card in Nepal, you have to fill this form and attach a copy of your passport*